 \section{Conclusion}

-In this study, we examined the effect of expansion-contraction movements (volumetric motion) on the perception of animacy in robots through a video-based survey using the physical robot MOFU (Morphing Fluffy Unit).
-MOFU was designed with a Jitterbug structure that enables whole-body expansion and contraction driven by a single degree of freedom linear actuator, and it is also equipped with a differential two-wheel drive for locomotion.
+In this study, we investigated the effect of expansion--contraction movements (volumetric motion) on the perception of animacy in robots using a video-based survey with the physical robot MOFU (MOrphing Fluffy Unit).
+MOFU features a Jitterbug structure that enables whole-body expansion and contraction driven by a single linear actuator and is also equipped with a differential two-wheel drive for locomotion.

-The experimental results showed, first, that expansion-contraction in MOFU significantly enhanced animacy ratings compared with rotational movement.
-Second, presenting multiple robots did not result in substantial differences in animacy compared with presenting a single robot, suggesting that simply increasing the number of robots may not necessarily enhance animacy.
-However, conditions without movement (i.e., without rotational and volumetric motion) were consistently rated lower, confirming the importance of the ``type of movement'' in animacy perception.
-Third, combining expansion-contraction with locomotion significantly increased animacy ratings compared with locomotion alone.
-It should be noted that all experiments in this study were conducted with between-participants comparisons, and thus the findings reflect consistent tendencies observed across independent participant groups rather than direct within-subject contrasts.
+The experimental results showed, first, that both expansion--contraction and rotational motion significantly increased animacy ratings compared with a baseline without body motion, with no significant difference between them in the direct comparison.
+Second, presenting two robots did not significantly increase animacy relative to presenting a single robot under the expansion--contraction condition, suggesting that simply increasing the number of robots does not necessarily enhance animacy.
+Conditions without movement, including those lacking rotational and volumetric motion, were consistently rated lower, highlighting the importance of the ``type of movement'' in animacy perception.
+Third, combining expansion--contraction with locomotion significantly increased animacy ratings compared with locomotion alone.
+All experiments employed between-participants comparisons, meaning the findings reflect consistent tendencies across independent participant groups rather than direct within-subject contrasts.

-These findings demonstrate that relatively simple volumetric changes such as expansion and contraction can serve as an effective factor in enhancing the perception of animacy, without relying on complex appearances or mechanisms.
+These findings indicate that relatively simple volumetric changes, such as expansion and contraction, can effectively enhance the perception of animacy without the need for complex appearances or mechanisms.